alspdx/the-zoo/README.md

 ## Future Development

-Given the time I would allow users to be able to search by typing potential attributes in part or whole to get a list of animals that match.
+Given the time I would allow users to be able to view animals in the list by typing potential attributes in part or whole to get a list of animals that match.

 ## Setup